rudidude86/gura-lang.github.io/index.md

 **Gura** is an **iterator-oriented** programming language that focuses on iterators with improved functions for calculation and data processing.
-It would give you a new possibility to write more elegant codes than ever, but with a familiar appearance.
+It gives you a new possibility to write more elegant codes than ever, but with a familiar appearance.

 Take a look at a simple example.